LaunchCodeEducation/helloworld/_sources/04_Loops/for_loop_examples.rst

 .. activecode:: ex_loopex_2

-    for item in ["peanut butter", "chocolate chips", "pretzels"]: print("I need to remember to buy", item, "at the grocery store")
+    for item in ["peanut butter", "chocolate chips", "pretzels"]: print("I need to remember to buy " + item + " at the grocery store")

 The list could even contain a combination of things!